microsoft/vscode-wiki/Smoke-Test.md

 * In the following steps we'll produce a data directory and extensions directory from the latest **stable** release
   * we want to use **stable** to test the update behaviour from that version to our new version!
   * run `code --user-data-dir <new user data dir> --extensions-dir <new extensions dir> <vscode-smoketest-express-folder>`
-  * on OSX set `"update.channel": "none"` to disable the automatic update
+  * Set `"update.mode": "none"` to disable the automatic updates if it is available for your platform
   * open some files and untitled files and leave them dirty
   * have some UI state (e.g. panel open, multiple editors)
   * close stable